 Price of 1 BTC = 680634.36 INR

 People are investing in random speculations as not much information is available in this cryptocurrency market.
-Many economists have predicted that high soaring prices of bitcoin may form a bubble and can burst which will impact investments drastically.
+Many economists have predicted that the high soaring prices of bitcoin may form a bubble and can burst which will impact investments drastically.

-The trading of bitcoin is still is considered illegal in India.
-Cryptocurrencies are not recognized by Reserve Bank of India (RBI).
+The trading of bitcoin is still considered illegal in India.
+Cryptocurrencies are not recognized by the Reserve Bank of India (RBI).
 RBI has also stated that it has not provided any license related to the trading of cryptocurrencies.

 If investors or users are dealing with bitcoins and other cryptocurrencies they are at their own risk.
-However, the government is planning to introduce laws to levy income tax on the earnings from the cryptocurrencies.
+However, the government is planning to introduce laws to levy income tax on the earnings from cryptocurrencies.

 There is always a risk of extreme volatility, cyber attacks in digital transactions, and several others.